haromeee/ianKimOnlineWebShopTestSolution/README.md

 This is Ian Kim's Complete App Automation Suite.

+Tests were built on the online test webshop: **'https://automationteststore.com'**.

-The suite uses Playwright Test (TypeScript) with Gherkin BDD via playwright-bdd.
+**Runner & style:** The suite uses Playwright Test (TypeScript) with Gherkin BDD via playwright-bdd.
 Feature files are converted to Playwright specs with bddgen, so we keep BDD readability and still get Playwright’s fixtures, tracing, retries, reporters and projects.

-With a single fixtures (index.ts) file extends test (from playwright-bdd) to inject all Page Objects and flows into test steps.
+**Fixtures | Fixture file:** With a single fixtures (index.ts) file extends test (from playwright-bdd) to inject all Page Objects and flows into test steps.

+**Page Objects & Flows:**

+- POMs per screen (Shop, Cart, Checkout) hold selectors and action methods interacting with UI.
+- A flow layer (e.g. PurchaseFlow) consolidates multi-page tasks like “purchase product” to keep steps declarative.

+**Locators & Assertions:**

+- Prefer role (getByRole) or testId locators for robustness.
+However, due to limitations with e-Commerce website & inability to add testId attributes, had to fall back to class token CSS (.btn.btn-sm...).
+- Assertions use Playwright’s expect with clear in-built assertion messages.
+- Helper methods sometimes assert internally (e.g., toHaveCount(1)).

+**Config & runtime:**

+- playwright.config.ts wires defineBddConfig({ features, steps }) and uses baseURL so page.goto('/path') resolves cleanly.
+- Scripts added to abstract complexity around commands such as '**npm run bddgen && playwright tes**t'.

 ---